hanrattyjen/CV/README.md

 ## Jennifer Hanratty

 Junior Software Developer looking for first full-time technical role in an agile environment.
+BLAH CRAP!!!!

 #### How I chose this path